Leadership Team

 Rebecca M. Tiffault, MSN, RN

-Ms. Rebecca M. Tiffault, MSN, RN, currently serves as the Quality Management Officer and Chief Nursing Officer for the VA Sunshine Healthcare Network (VISN 8).
-In this role, she provides leadership oversight and program management of the network's accreditation, risk management, quality systems, patient safety, performance management, high reliability, systems redesign, as well as nursing care and programs.
+Ms. Rebecca M. Tiffault, MSN, RN, currently serves as the Chief Nursing Officer for the VA Sunshine Healthcare Network (VISN 8). she is responsible for Nutrition and Food Service, Sterile Processing Service, Chaplain Service, Nursing Informatics, Utilization Management, Care Coordination/Integrated Case Management, Bed Management System, VISN HRO Champion, and Nursing Practice.
+She will also serve as the Nursing Executive Champion for the Associate Director for Patient Care Service (ADPCS) Community of Practice, nurse staffing, nurse recruitment, nurse staffing surveys, evidenced based practice, nursing research, nursing policy and more.
 Prior to joining the VISN 8 team, Ms. Tiffault was the Chief of Quality at the Tomah VA Medical Center.
 She also completed details as the Acting VISN 12 Deputy Quality Management Officer and Acting Associate Director at Tomah.
 She has been with the VA for over 18 years, having served in a variety of progressively complex administrative and leadership roles, and is passionate about quality and safety in health care.
 Ms. Tiffault also has extensive experience in the private sector spending many years as a Certified Emergency Nurse working in ED/Trauma.
 Ms. Tiffault is a graduate of the Healthcare Leadership Development Program (HCLDP) and the VISN 12 Leadership Development Program.
 She is also a graduate of the Improvement Advisor Academy and has worked as a national coach for the Patient Flow Collaborative.
 She is a VHA mentor, actively engaged in several coaching/mentoring relationships and is a member of Sigma Theta Tau, International.
 Ms. Tiffault has an ADN from Central Carolina Technical College, a BSN from the University of South Carolina, and an MSN from the University of Phoenix.